Sharon has been making and selling soaps and personal care products for about five years.

 - Liz Ardlady, in her shampoo bar formula, suggests using olive oil for the superfat.
 I have used safflower oil and red palm oil for the superfat in shampoo recipes.
 To be perfectly honest, I'm not sure it makes any difference which superfat you use.
 If you have no argan oil on hand, just use something else--perhaps after researching hair benefits of various oils, or perhaps after not researching this.

-- Whichever superfat oil you choose, thoroughly mix 0.5 ounces of this oil with 1 tablespoon liquid lecithin in a small cup and add this to your soap, which is still in the crock pot.
+- Whichever superfat oil you choose, thoroughly mix 0.5 ounces of this oil with 1 Tbsp liquid lecithin in a small cup and add this to your soap, which is still in the Crock-Pot.
 Stir and stick-blend until thoroughly mixed in.

 - As a side note, I am not sure the liquid lecithin is strictly necessary.
 It's just something I've always done.
 I do it because lecithin is a natural emulsifier, and I have the "notion" that it helps prevent the superfat oil from separating from the finished liquid soap.
 Theoretically, this tiny percent (less than 1%) of superfat should not separate in the finished soap.
 I.e., you will have 60 ounces of finished soap, and 1% of 60 ounces is 0.6 ounces, so 0.5 ounces superfat is less than 1%.
 So I don't think you'll have a problem if you omit the liquid lecithin.

 - Leave the Crock-Pot on medium, and keep your plastic wrap handy.

-- You finished soap paste is now ready for dilution.
+- Your finished soap paste is now ready for dilution.

 - Weigh out 30 ounce of distilled water and cetrimonium chloride (if using) on your digital scale and add this to the crock pot of soap paste.
 Go ahead and just dump it all in at once.
 Stir a bit.
 (It will not mix together much.)
 Cover your crock pot tightly with plastic wrap and allow the soap to continue cooking on medium heat for another hour or two.
 After an hour or two, you will be able to see that it is progressing, and you may want to stir every hour or so.

 - Soap paste takes quite a long time to completely dissolve in water—generally 15–24 hours.